 Over the course of time weeds and vegetation will overgrow the edges of the roadway or parking lot.
 Plant material and contaminants can affect the finished product, so the first step is crucial — clean the shoulder of the road.

 Step 2 – Fix foundation issues.

 If there are large areas that indicate base failure, a process of grinding and mixing the surface material with the base material and adding concrete will work to create a more uniform surface.
 Curing can take 2-3 weeks.

 Where needed, the roadway is pre-levelled with asphalt to improve drainage by correcting cross slopes.

 Step 4 – Apply hot liquid asphalt and stone chip.

 An asphalt distributor truck starts by spraying the chip seal parking lot with hot liquid asphalt to create the base layer for the surface.
 Time is of the essence, within minutes of the hot asphalt being laid, the rock chip needs to be applied on top so that the asphalt is fluid enough to allow the rocks to be embedded.

 Large rollers set the rock into the liquid asphalt.
 In doing so, the roller pushes the flat sides of the rock down and produces a tighter chip seal and a relatively smooth parking lot surface.
 It can take several passes of the rollers to set the rock to its optimum orientation.

 The roadway or parking lot will be watered, excess rock is swept from the surface and it is ready to use.

 At this point, you should have a much better idea as to whether or not chip seal roadways or a chip seal parking lot is right for you.
+If you’re interested, here’s another article on how to increase chip seal performance.
 If you’ve got questions, the team here at Elite Asphalt is ready to help.